adityav-verma/PyCache/README.md

 # Start the container whose name has `cache`
 docker start <container_name>
 ```
-The node, after startup, will replay all the data from the commit log and will be in sync with other nodes.
+**The node, after startup, will replay all the data from the commit log and will be in sync with other nodes.**

-In production setup, we won't attach the node to the load-balancer until it has completed the sync (using rediness probe or something similar).
+In production setup, we won't attach the node to the load-balancer until it has completed the sync (using readiness probe or something similar).
 However, in docker-compose there is no such option.

 ## API Documentation